kristiankolthoff/GUI-ReRank/README.md

   - The `--images_path` argument should point to the `combined` folder inside `rico/images/unique_uis` (e.g., `./rico/images/unique_uis/combined`).
   - The `--name` argument sets the name for the imported dataset in the application.
 We recommend using `"Rico GUI Dataset"` as the name.

 This process will import the Rico dataset into *GUI-ReRank* and make it available for search and reranking within the application.
+Please note that the import might take some time.

 ---